oc-ulos/ulos-2/README.md

 Run `tools/setup.sh` to switch all submodules to their main branches after initial cloning.
 Run `tools/pull-repos.sh` to pull all repo updates.

 Run `tools/assemble-release.sh` from the repository root to generate a ULOS 2 system in `build/`.
 Run `tools/assemble-release.sh cpio` to additionally generate a release CPIO.

+## Installation

+To begin the ULOS 2 installation process, just run `pastebin run tkhgk4AJ beta.1` from any OpenOS system.

 ## Contact us